1976 Tehran UFO incident: Incident

-Jafari later said he was "startled by a round object which came out of the primary object and started coming straight toward me at a high rate of speed, almost as if it were a missile", but as he attempted to fire, "Suddenly, nothing was working.
-The weapons control panel was out, and I lost all the instruments, and the radio."
-When he could report to air traffic control, Jafari was instructed to return.
+When he was able to report to air traffic control, Jafari was instructed to return.
 As he did so, Jafari looked to his left and saw "the primary, diamond-shaped thing up there, and another bright object came out of it and headed directly toward the ground".
-Expecting an explosion that did not happen, he claimed, "It seemed to slow down and land gently on the ground, radiating a high bright light."
-The next day, Jafari and Damirian flew by helicopter to the area where they thought the light hit the ground, finding nothing.
-Occupants of nearby houses only reported hearing a loud noise and a bright flash of light during the night.
+Expecting an explosion that did not happen, he claimed that it "seemed to slow down and land gently on the ground, radiating a high bright light".
+The pilot then descended from an altitude of 25,000 ft to 15,000 ft, marking the object's location.